-This data structure is summarized in Figure (undefined) [fig:buffer], page (undefined).
+This data structure is summarized in Figure 7.2.
 Each Buffer holds a pointer to an instance of a BufferData.
 Most Buffers should be able to share the same underlying BufferData and thus simply increase the BufferData's reference count.
-If they have to change the content of a BufferData inside the Dirty Area, and if the reference count is not one, they first create a copy of the BufferData and then complete their state-changing operation.
+If they have to

-7.7.3 Tags implementation
+7.4.3 Tags implementation